theo-m/theo-m.github.io/index.md

 My name is Théo Matussière.
 I've attended the _École polytechnique_ and recently graduated from the MVA, a research master at the _ENS Cachan_.

-I'm interested in language emergence in societies of agents, representation learning, and in optimization in a lesser extent.
-Although these interests are academic in nature I've also had some experience doing consulting in the industry and enjoy these challenges.
+I'm interested in language emergence in societies of agents, representation learning, and in optimization, to a lesser extent.
+Although these interests are academic in nature I've also had some experience doing consulting in the industry and enjoy the challenge.

 ---